-Finally, in order to make this all work at scale, you’ll need a reliable method for collecting customer feedback, testimonials & reviews.
+Finally, to make this all work at scale, you’ll need a reliable method for collecting customer feedback, testimonials, and reviews.

-- Search these 12 networks for existing customer reviews
+- Search these 26 sites for existing customer reviews;

-- Rating-System.com (Affordable pricing for businesses looking to implement ratings)
+- Rating-System.com has affordable pricing for businesses looking to implement ratings.

-When all is said and done, testimonials are really just affirmations for your customer to validate or solidify their feelings on a future purchase.
+When all is said and done, testimonials are really just affirmations that help your customers validate or solidify their feelings for a future purchase.

 By putting testimonials and reviews where they’re expected, making sure they speak to your buyer persona, and prompting them at the right time, you put yourself one step closer to winning that zero moment of truth.